Fox Professing

 Hettich, P., Lema-Stern, S., & Rizzo, J. V. (1981).
 Dear Graduate Student (and Future Professor): Teaching of Psychology, 8, 156-158.

 Kidder, Louise H., & Fine, Michelle (1997).
 Qualitative Inquiry in Psychology: A Radical Tradition.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
-London: Sage Publications.
+London: Sage.

 Mahoney, M. J. (1985).
 Open Exchange and Epistemic Progress.
 American Psychologist, 40, 29-39.